openjdk/amber-docs/site/design-notes/templated-strings.md

 set of rules for separating verbatim content from embedded expressions.
-In the first course (text blocks), an important goal was that string literals and text blocks be different stackings of the same basic feature, rather than wholly separate features (this is one reason "raw string literals" was withdrawn.)
+In the first course (text blocks), an important goal was that string literals and text blocks be different stackings of the same basic feature, rather than wholly separate features (this is one reason "raw string literals" was withdrawn).
 We would like to follow the same discipline here; embedded parameters should be part of the overall string expression feature, not a separate thing.

-#### Another level of indirection
+## Another level of indirection

 We can meet our diverse goals by separating _mechanism_ from _policy_.
 How we introduce parameters into string expressions is mechanism; how we combine